TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 -   Finally, selecting a pod, a pool or a farm should give its key information so you have better context.

 The dashboard is designed to provide a quick overview, enabling convenient access to cycle among pods, farms and pools as you try to establish the performance issue.
-It’s not suitable when you already know the farm or pool with problem.
+It's not suitable when you already know the farm or pool with problem.
 If you already know the specific, then simply go direct to the VDI dashboard or RDS dashboard.

 We can visualize the overall performance over time using a health chart and pick the KPI metric at the Horizon World object.